-To help celebrate International Women’s Day, AIGA Portland put Women Lead: Hustle For Your Health.
+In celebration of International Women’s Day, AIGA Portland put on Women Lead: Hustle For Your Health.
 Marisa Green, AIGA Portland President, kicked things off by explaining the topic choice and its relevance to this day.

-The format of Women Lead: Hustle for Your Health was 12 women who spoke for 5 minutes each on topics that inspired and educated the audience on how to take better care of themselves so they could better “hustle.”
+The format of Women Lead: Hustle for Your Health was 12 women who spoke for 5 minutes each on topics that inspired and educated the audience on how to better care for themselves, take preventative measures, as well as stay abreast of government bills affecting women’s health care.

 Speaker Recap & Highlights